stephlocke/refed_solution_clustering/README.md

 ## R

-The first version of this solution is writtne in Rmarkdown in the [R/](R) directory.
+The first version of this solution is written in Rmarkdown in the [R/](R) directory.
 The clustering file gets data from the `data/` directory, uses DataExplorer to produce initial EDA files (saved in `eda/`) and then perform k-means clustering.